 Motor Point Acupuncture and Traditional Chinese Medicine

-At Scott Family Health we have an exceptional team of acupuncture practitioners who take a teamwork approach to helping you understand your condition and efficiently treating you as a unique individual.
-Our acupuncture is different because we excel in treating not only pain, but a wide variety of organ systems imbalances.
+At Scott Family Health we have an exceptional team of acupuncture practitioners who take a teamwork approach to help you understand your condition and efficiently treating you as a unique individual.
+Our acupuncture is different because we excel in treating not only pain but a wide variety of organ systems imbalances.
 Our acupuncturists are fully trained and licensed acupuncturists, not chiropractors.
 They are extensively trained in Traditional Chinese Medicine practices as well as more advanced techniques like motor point acupuncture.

 Below are a few of the different acupuncture techniques that we use in our acupuncture clinic.

-Moxa is a herb that is used in Chinese Medicine in order to promote circulation, blood flow, and increase energy levels.
+Moxa is an herb that is used in Chinese Medicine in order to promote circulation, blood flow, and increase energy levels.
 Commonly known as mugwort, the herb is picked, dried, and ground up into a fluff.
 Sometimes a small amount of the herb is actually placed on top of the needles and burned.
 Although this may sound scary, most people only feel a slight warming sensation.